stochastic-sisyphus/prophetic-emergentomics/README.md

 - **/theory/** – Exploratory writing and notes on emergent behavior, breakdowns in traditional forecasting, and philosophical questions of epistemology and ontology
 - **/blog/** – Public-facing commentary, technical breakdowns, provocations, and evolving thoughts

 This is not a closed framework—it’s an iterative, epistemologically experimental system.
-Contributions are welcome, especially from those working across complexity science, economic modeling, ML research, or structural epistemology.

 ## Collaboration

 We welcome collaborations, discussions, and contributions from researchers, economists, machine learning practitioners, AI specialists, and complexity theorists.
 If you’re interested in contributing, exploring potential partnerships, or applying machine learning techniques to economic forecasting, reach out or check the **issues** section for open discussions.

 ## Final Note